ryanwongsa/academic-website/content/post/kaggle-dfdc/index.md

 At the time of the competition EfficientNet models produced state of the art results on various image classification tasks so many of my experiments were completed using the different versions of EfficientNet.
 For the frame by frame models I mainly used the B6-EfficientNet model.
 I experimented initially with B0 for my baseline approach to determine whether EfficientNet would be suitable for this competition.
 I also experimented with B7-EfficientNet but due to the model size and long training times, I decided to stick with the B6 model.

-Training the sequence models to produce good was a challenging task as I didn't want the models to learn the same information that the frame by frame models learnt.
+Training the sequence models to produce good scores was a challenging task as I didn't want the models to learn the same information that the frame by frame models learnt.
 To do this I avoided training the backbone of the network and trained only the head LSTM (2 hidden states) and fully connected layers of the network.

-Initially I tried to use various imagenet pretrained models (ResNet, EfficientNet, ResNeXt ) as the backbone to the sequence classifier but these networks did not learn / learnt extremely slowly.
-My assumption for why these models were unable to learn was due to the backbone component not providing features to the LSTM which allowed it to distinguish between the real and fake faces as it was trained on the imagenet data.
+Initially I tried to use various ImageNet pretrained models (ResNet, EfficientNet, ResNeXt ) as the backbone to the sequence classifier but these networks did not learn / learnt extremely slowly.
+My assumption for why these models were unable to learn is that the backbone component could not provide features to the LSTM which allowed it to distinguish between the real and fake faces.
 I switched the weights of my backbone to one of the B6-EfficientNet models pre-trained on the frame by frame classification model and this allowed the sequence model to learn much more quickly and had a slight improvement over using a frame by frame classifier.

 {{< figure src="imgs/sequence_model_struggles.png" title="Examples of experiments during sequence model training.
 Models which used the pretrained imagenet weights remained close to 0.69 logloss." lightbox="true" >}}